On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 Numbers

-This examples shows how to format numbers in localized messages in React, using the FormattedMessage component from react-intl.
+This example shows how to format numbers in localized messages in React, using the FormattedMessage component from react-intl.

 <FormattedMessage